primepointGeo/Primepointgeomatics/README.md

   <section id="about">
     <div class="highlight">
       <h2>About Us</h2>
-      <p>At Prime Point Geomatics, we deliver professional surveying, geospatial, and mapping services across Nigeria and beyond.
-Our team of certified surveyors and technologists ensures accuracy, compliance, and client satisfaction.</p>
+      <p>At Prime Point Geomatics, we deliver professional surveying, geospatial and mapping services across Nigeria and beyond.
+Our team of certified surveyors and technologists ensures accuracy, compliance and client satisfaction.</p>
     </div>
   </section>